-2.01 Code of Conduct for City Council and Advisory Boards and Commissions.
+2.01 Code of Conduct for City Council and Boards and Commissions.
 The Code of Conduct is supplemental to the Kirkland Municipal Code and the Code of Ethics and applies to the City Council and all members of City advisory boards and commissions.
-The cCode of cConduct describes how Kirkland officials treat each other and work together for the common good of the community.
-Conducting the City's business in an atmosphere of respect and civility is the underlying theme in this cCode.
-City Officials are responsible for holding themselves and each other accountable for displaying actions and behaviors that consistently model the ideals expressed in the cCode.
+The Code of Conduct describes how Kirkland officials treat each other and work together for the common good of the community.
+Conducting the City's business in an atmosphere of respect and civility is the underlying theme in this Code.
+City Officials are responsible for holding themselves and each other accountable for displaying actions and behaviors that consistently model the ideals expressed in the Code.

-Implicit in the cCode of Conduct is recognition of the worth of individual members and an appreciation for their individual talents, perspectives, and contributions.
-The cCode will ensure an atmosphere where individual members, staff, and the public are free to express their ideas and work to their full potential.
+Implicit in the Code of Conduct is recognition of the worth of individual members and an appreciation for their individual talents, perspectives and contributions.
+The Code will ensure an atmosphere where individual members, staff and the public are free to express their ideas and work to their full potential.